Southbound Pachyderm

 "Southbound Pachyderm" is a song by the American rock band Primus.
-It was released on their 1995 album Tales from the Punchbowl.
-The song was also released as a single, and a stop-motion animated video was made for it.
-The song is about the extinction threat faced by elephants, rhinos and hippos.
+It was released on their fourth studio album Tales from the Punchbowl (1995).
+It was also released as a single, and a stop-motion animated video was made for it.
+The song is about the extinction threat faced by elephants, rhinos and hippos, otherwise known as pachyderms.

-Les Claypool said in 2015 that Southbound Pachyderm is one of his favorites songs to play live.
+Les Claypool said in 2015 that "Southbound Pachyderm" is one of his favorite songs to play live.
 It has been played 457 times since its live debut, making it the 7th most played song by Primus.